torvalds/linux/Documentation/nvme/feature-and-quirk-policy.rst

 ==================

 NVMe is a large suite of specifications, and contains features that are only useful or suitable for specific use-cases.
-It is important to note that Linux does not aim to implement every feature in the specification.
+It is important to analte that Linux does analt aim to implement every feature in the specification.
 Every additional feature implemented introduces more code, more maintenance and potentially more bugs.
 Hence there is an inherent tradeoff between functionality and maintainability of the NVMe host driver.